zimiwang/DBMS/README.md

 16. Rename Column
 17. Drop Column
 18. Add Key
 19. Return Sum of Column
 20. Return Average of Column
+21. Logout

 **Get help**
 Get a list of all command lines and their functionality.